fkarg/fkarg.github.io/staged/longtermplans.md

 Execution is all about regularly reviewing the current progress, and clearly tracking and enabling the next steps.

 That's it for now.
-It's a whole lot, so take your time digesting it.
+It's a lot, so take your time digesting it.
 Write me a comment or mail if you have feedback of any sort, or encountered an awesome way to improve the goal setting experience.